 Too often young patients are forced to battle cancer on two fronts — one physical and one financial.
-Starting in 2017, the fund will provide grants to eligible patients between the ages of 25-35 who are receiving treatment at the Sidney Kimmel Cancer Center at Jefferson Hospital in Philadelphia.
-The grants will help patients pay rent, cover child care, buy groceries – whatever it takes so they can focus 100 percent of their energy on getting better.
+Since 2017, the fund has provided grants to eligible patients between the ages of 25-35 who are receiving treatment at the Sidney Kimmel Cancer Center at Jefferson Hospital in Philadelphia.
+The grants help patients pay rent, cover child care, buy groceries – whatever it takes so they can focus 100 percent of their energy on getting better.
 Our goal is to provide a financial bridge to their recovery.

 Here’s how your gift will help:

-• A gift of $250 would fund delivered meals for one week.
+- A gift of $250 delivers meals for one week.

-• A gift of $300 could fund one month of utilities for one patient.
+- A gift of $300 funds one month of utilities for one patient.

-• A gift of $1,500 could cover one month of rent for one patient.
+- A gift of $1,500 covers one month of rent for one patient.

-• A gift of $15,000 could support living expenses for one patient for six months or child-care for one year.
+- A gift of $15,000 supports living expenses for one patient for six months or child-care for one year.